Colorado Springs nightclub shooting

-On November 19–20, 2022, a mass shooting occurred at Club Q, an LGBTQ nightclub in Colorado Springs, Colorado, United States.
-Five people were killed, and 25 others were injured, 19 of them by gunfire.
-The accused, 22-year-old Anderson Lee Aldrich, was also injured and taken to a local hospital.
-Aldrich was charged and remanded in custody.
+On November 19–20, 2022, an anti-LGBTQ–motivated mass shooting occurred at Club Q, a gay bar in Colorado Springs, Colorado, United States.
+Five people were killed, and twenty-five others were injured, nineteen of them by gunfire.
+The shooter, 22-year-old Anderson Lee Aldrich, was also injured while being restrained, and was taken to a local hospital.
+Aldrich was then charged and remanded in custody.
+On June 26, 2023, Aldrich pleaded guilty to the shooting and state level charges and was officially sentenced to a total of five consecutive life terms plus an additional consecutive 2,211 years, all without the possibility of parole.
+On January 16, 2024, Aldrich was additionally charged with 50 federal hate crimes in connection with the shooting.
+On June 18, 2024, Aldrich pleaded guilty to the federal charges and was sentenced to 55 concurrent life sentences without parole, plus a consecutive 190 years.

 Background

 Club Q is located at the 3430 block of North Academy Boulevard and opened in 2002.
 It was for a time the only LGBTQ club in Colorado Springs, Colorado's second-most populous city with a population of just under 500,000.
-A 2021 article by Denver-based magazine 5280 noted the club to be a place "where LGBTQ folks [went] for drag performances, dance parties, and drinks."
+A 2021 article by Denver-based magazine 5280 noted the club to be a place "where LGBTQ folks [went] for drag performances, dance parties, and drinks".
 The shooting occurred on the eve of the Transgender Day of Remembrance.

 Since 2019, Colorado has had a red flag law that allows citizens or law enforcement to petition a court to order the removal of firearms from a potentially dangerous person.
 Of the 19 states and the District of Columbia with red flag laws, Colorado has among the lowest per capita rates of invocation of the law.
 In opposition to the Colorado statute, more than half of the state's 64 counties declared themselves Second Amendment sanctuaries, including El Paso County where the shooting occurred.
-According to the Los Angeles Blade, "It is El Paso County Sheriff's Office's explicit policy not to petition for an Extreme Risk Protection Order (ERPO) or Temporary Risk Protection Order (TRPO) to remove firearms from at-risk people".
+According to the Los Angeles Blade, "It is El Paso County Sheriff's Office's explicit policy not to petition for an Extreme Risk Protection Order (ERPO) or Temporary Risk Protection Order (TRPO) to remove firearms from at-risk people."